fuzz-evaluator/DARWIN-eval/README.md

    * AFL 2.55b
    * MOpt

-1. New Baseline
+2. New Baseline:
 To test DARWIN's contribution, we replaced its weighting with a random selection with a constant reweight interval and noticed it did not perform worse than DARWIN itself.
 This implementation, `DARWIN-RAND`, provides a new baseline that allows to better judge DARWIN's contribution of a dynamically adapting mutation selection.

-2. Per-Seed Mutation Scheduling
+3. Per-Seed Mutation Scheduling:
 We contacted the DARWIN authors regarding our experimental setup.
 They confirmed its correctness (including the removal of *-s*), but noted that the per-seed mutation scheduling, enabled by the *-p* flag, was disabled for the evaluation as it worsens performance.
-To confirm this, we separately evaluated DARWIN with per-seed mutation scheduling disabled.
+To confirm this, we separately evaluated DARWIN with per-seed mutation scheduling disabled<sup>1</sup>.

 ## Setup
 To reproduce our evaluation, follow these steps: